Have you noticed children while they are playing? They are often so engrossed in what they are doing and they seem to be in another world.

 - Now start focusing on your breathing.
 Notice while inhaling how the breath goes up, and while exhaling how it comes down.
 (You don’t have to take deep breaths here, just normal breathing.)

-- When your mind wanders, gently bring it back to focus on breathing again without judgement or feeling despair.
+- When your mind wanders, gently bring it back to focus on breathing again without judgment or feeling despair.

 Slowly increase the duration over the days, according to your capability.